 - Deny the appeal because it does not fall within the parameters of or comply with the requirements set forth in this Code.

-In cases where the consequence is either suspension or dismissal, the President of the university may, at his/her discretion, review the decision of an appellate authority and has the full range of responses outlined in 8.5.
+In cases where the consequence is either of Suspension or Dismissal, a student may request the President of the University review the decision of the Appellate Authority by submitting a written request for review no later than five (5) business days following the Appellate Authority’s decision.
+The President of the University may, at the President’s discretion, review the decision of the appellate authority and has the full range of responses outlined in Section 8.5.

 Substantive changes recommended for the Code as a result of the review process shall be submitted to the Board of Governors for approval and adoption.